 The good news is that every risk comes with opportunity.
 There is a good chance that you will not disappoint but exceed your client’s expectations.

-The good news is that every risk in disappointing a client’s expectations automatically comes with the chance to exceed these expectations.
-This where the previous research comes in.
-Especially in destination marketing, which is Snell Media’s niche service, knowing your customer’s expectations is key.
+This is where previous information gathering becomes the most important part of your marketing strategy.
+In destination marketing, knowing your customer’s expectations is key.
 By research I don’t mean endless data collection based on statistics, numbers and historical research.
-I am referring to the previous information gathering you should do about the place, city, country or organization you have agreed to promote.
-To help narrowing down this overwhelming word research, I have summarized it in leading questions.
+To help narrowing down this overwhelming word research, I have structured it in leading questions.

 1. Who is your client and what does he stand for?

-This could be a real estate company that sales high-end housing, a local NGO fighting for the protection of endangered species or an alternative Surf-and-Yoga-Camp for lonely souls and backpackers.
-We are focusing on destination marketing, so we are likely talking of hotels, national tourism boards or travel agencies etc.
+Your client could be a high-end real estate company, a local NGO Surf-and-Yoga-Camp for lonely souls and backpackers.
+Snell Media is focusing on destination marketing, so we would be talking of hotels, tourism boards or travel agencies.